nikithakriz/stellar_webscrape/README.md

 # StellarWebScrape

-StellarWebScrape is a Python package for web scraping using Selenium.
+StellarWebScrape is a Python package for web scraping.
 It allows you to scrape text content from web pages and save it to files.

 ## Installation